gms64/greg_on_data/content/projects/next-novel-project.md

 This was a sideproject of mine that I built originally just to help me find a few good books to read.
 The site is built with a combination of [Nuxt](https://nuxtjs.org/), [Express](https://expressjs.com/), [Sequelize](https://sequelize.org/), and [Postgres](https://www.postgresql.org/).
 It runs on top of an [AWS Lightsail](https://aws.amazon.com/lightsail/) instance using [Dokku](https://github.com/dokku/dokku).

+...and yes, the design of this website is *very* similar to that one...
+I'm a bit lazy in that regard...

 ### Screenshots

 ![Next Novel Project](/img/nextnovelproject.png)